gvwilson/thirdbit/src/fiction/makers-return/index.md

 "She didn't mean it.
 She was just scared."
 She sat back on her haunches.
-"What're you doing here, anyway?"
+"But what are you doing here?"

 `rescue you` scrolled across its screen.